 - A copy of any such publication should be forwarded to the Skin of Color Society Research Committee Chairman and the Secretary-Treasurer.

-Funding for these grants is made possible through the generosity of Pfizer (2 awards) and Orthoderm (1 award)
+Funding for these grants is made possible through the generosity of Pfizer, BMS and L’Oréal

 Click here for more information on the Valeant Research Award.

 Read published peer-reviewed articles written your by Skin of Color Society members

 Skin of color patients comprise the majority in California, New Mexico and Texas…and soon will be the majority in Arizona, Nevada, Georgia, New York and Florida.